padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 ### 6. Compile the generated `KryoSerailaizer`.

 Once again, repackage the `lib/app-kryo-codegen-hazelcast-4-1.0.0.jar` file by runnging Maven.
-This time the jar file includes all the generated classes including `KryoSerializer` which we need to register with Hazelcast.
+This time, the jar file also includes the generated classes including `KryoSerializer` which we need to register with Hazelcast.

 ```bash
 mvn package